The Assessment Center

 Texas Chiropractic College's assessment center is a 4,000-square foot, state-of-the-art training center designed to enhance the training of doctors of chiropractic.
-At the core of the center is eight simulated treatment rooms.
+At the core of the center are eight simulated treatment rooms.
 Each room contains typical furnishings and equipment found in most doctors’ offices with a few added extras such as private observation areas and the incorporation of video technology.

-The new center has several support areas such as waiting area for students, changing rooms with lockers for patients, room for conference and consultation and an observation hall around the perimeter of the assessment rooms to allow for faculty observation of student patient encounters.
+The center has several support areas such as waiting area for students, changing rooms with lockers for patients, room for conference and consultation and an observation hall around the perimeter of the assessment rooms to allow for faculty observation of student patient encounters.